antononcube/Raku-LLM-Functions/README-work.md

 ## In brief

-Thi Raku package provides functions and function objects to access, interact, and utilize Large Language Models (LLMs), like [OpenAI](https://platform.openai.com), [OAI1], and [PaLM](https://developers.generativeai.google/products/palm), [ZG1].
+This Raku package provides functions and function objects to access, interact, and utilize Large Language Models (LLMs), like [OpenAI](https://platform.openai.com), [OAI1], and [PaLM](https://developers.generativeai.google/products/palm), [ZG1].